-A Respondent who has filed a Petition for Fitness Determination must prove by a preponderance of the evidence, under the factors set forth in Article 5.2, Respondent's fitness for CFP® certification.
+A Respondent who has filed a Petition for Fitness must prove by a preponderance of the evidence, under the factors set forth in the Fitness Standards, Respondent's fitness for CFP[®] certification.
 A preponderance of the evidence is a standard of review that means "more probable than not," i.e., evidence which shows that, as a whole, the matter sought to be proved is more probable than not to have occurred.